pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 ### ASMLIB

-ASMLIB is a library created to access MSX BIOS routines, MSX-DOS functions and UNAPI implementations, but can be used to execute any arbitrary assembler code.
+ASMLIB is a library created by Konamiman to access MSX BIOS routines, MSX-DOS functions and UNAPI implementations, but can be used to execute any arbitrary assembler code.
 More information is available at [ASMLIB](ASMLIB)

 ### Experimental MSXDOS2 banking